Shalev-Aviv/TRAFFI/README.md

 ## Installation & Usage🚀
 ### Prerequisites
-- Node.js and npm (for the frontend)
+- Node.js & npm (for the frontend)
-- JDK 21 (for the backend, once implemented)
+- JDK & Apache Maven (for the backend, once implemented)
+### I presonally have this versions
+- Node 20.12.0
+- npm 10.5.0
+- JDK 21
+- Apache Maven 3.9.9

 ### Running the Frontend
 ```sh